 What do you do when a friend won’t accept well-deserved payment for a service?

 When my favorite Christmas tree decorator hinted he would accept some kind of lemon-flavored Christmas cookies as payment, I considered that my working orders.
 I surprised him with lemon thumbprints last year, but wanted something different this year.

 My tradition-following gene is apparently mutated.

 One of my favorite cookie cookbooks is Great Cookies by Carole Walter.
-Her recipe for Snowballs seemed like a good place to start.
+Her recipe (she called them “Snowballs” seemed like a good place to start.
 By all appearances, they were the same as what we called Mexican wedding cookies when I was growing up.

 The first change was to make them lemon-y.
 For lemon flavor, add one teaspoon of lemon oil.
 I like lemon oil better than lemon extract for a brighter, more natural, but intense lemon flavor.
 If you prefer, substitute 1 teaspoon grated lemon peel for a milder hint of lemon even non-lemon lovers will enjoy.